Administration

 Department Distribution Requirements

-- Ancient Archaeology
+- Ancient (including Archaeology)

-- Byzantine and medieval
+- Byzantine and Medieval

 - East Asian